-This new policy is overseen by an IPM committee, which includes members of the community and district representatives including members of the maintenance department.
 We are doing our best to address pest problems in the schools while still eliminating the use of the worst pesticides, and significantly reducing the use of all pesticides.

 WHAT YOU CAN DO

-Here are some key steps that you can take in order to make the West Contra Costa Schools not only pesticide free, but also pest free.
+Here are some key steps that you can take in order to make the West Contra Costa Schools not only pesticide-free but also pest-free.

 • Do not bring animals into classrooms or allow your students to do this (this causes flea infestation).